wepay/kafka-connect-bigquery/README.md

 ### How Integration Testing Works

-Integration tests run by creating [Docker] instances for [Zookeeper], [Kafka], [Schema Registry], and the Kafka-BigQuery connector itself, then verifying the results using a [JUnit] test.
+Integration tests run by creating [Docker] instances for [Zookeeper], [Kafka], [Schema Registry], and the BigQuery Connector itself, then verifying the results using a [JUnit] test.

 They use schemas and data that can be found in the `test/docker/populate/test_schemas/` directory, and rely on a user-provided JSON key file (like in the `quickstart` example) to access BigQuery.